Group by

-The group_by function allows you to group one or more columns and apply a function to the result.
+The group_by function lets you group one or more columns and apply a function to the result.
 Specifically, the group_by function performs the following actions on an H2O Frame:

-• splits the data into groups based on some criteria
+1. Splits the data into groups based on some criteria.

-• applies a function to each group independently
+2. Applies a function to each group independently.

 The result is a new H2OFrame with columns equivalent to the number of groups created.
 The returned groups are sorted by the natural group-by column sort.